 As with all Apple laptops, you’re paying a premium compared to an equivalent Windows machine.
 It’s hard to justify that premium on the hardware alone — high-end Windows laptops have got dramatically better in that regard — but there are still benefits to owning Apple.

 You’ll get much better integration with your iPhone or any other Apple gear you own, for example.
 There’s also the comfort of being able to walk into an Apple store or service agent around the world for support if you need it.
 Both of those things have real value.

-Most MacOS-loving digital nomads will probably still want to go for the extra power of the Macbook Pro.
-For other types of traveler, though, the Macbook Air with Retina display is our top pick for Apple fans in 2019.
+Most macOS-loving digital nomads will probably still want to go for the extra power of the Macbook Pro.
+For other types of traveler, though, the latest Macbook Air with Retina display is our top pick for Apple fans in 2019.